cjimenez1123/Aircraft-Risk-Analysis/README.md

 3: Cessna 172P

-## Limitations
+### Limitations

 - The correlation between the model of aircraft and total fatal injury does not imply causation.

 - In aviation safety there are usually multiple factors at hand not just the make and model such as human error

-## Next Steps
+### Next Steps
 Deeper exploration in the dataset may include more information to lower risks even more.Areas for futher exploration include: Geographical Impact, weather impact, and purpose of flight.
 An analysis of each area could show a higher or lower likelihood of accidents or sustained injuries.

+# For More Information

+Provided are links to the [Jupyter Notebook](./Aircraft Analysis Notebook.ipynb), Presentation, and [Tableau](https://public.tableau.com/app/profile/christopher.jimenez8117/viz/AircraftRiskAnalysis/AircraftRiskAnalysis?publish=yes)

+## Repository Structure

+├── data
 ├── images

-├── Aircraft Analysis Notebook.ipynb
+├── README.md
-├── Aircraft Analysis Presentation.pdf
+├── Presentation.pdf
-└── README.md
+└── .ipynb